cylfox/KmersTYNSA/README.md

 ```python
 def generate_hits(i_file_name_1, i_file_name_2, o_file_name):
 ```
-> Compares two dictionaries files to get the hits between them and dump it to a file.
+> Compares two dictionaries files to get the hits between them and dump it to a file in pickle format.
 ---
 ```python
 def fragment_extension_from_hits(hits_file_name, output_file_name, sequence_1, sequence_2, kmer_size):
 ```
-> Find the seeds and extend them to get new fragments.
+> Find the seeds and extend them to get and simplify new fragments and dumps it to a file in pickle format to later use.
+This approach uses the sequence length as a score to select the fragments.
 ---
 ```python
 def fragment_extension_from_hits2(hits_file_name, output_file_name, sequence_1, sequence_2, kmer_size):
 ```
->
+> Find the seeds and extend them to get and simplify new fragments and dumps it to a file in pickle format to later use.
+This approach uses the best number of hits as a score to select the fragments.
 ---
 ```python
 def fragment_extension_from_hits_to_csv(hits_file_name, output_file_name, sequence_1, sequence_2, kmer_size):
 ```
->
+> Find the seeds and extend them to get and simplify new fragments and dumps it to a csv file.
+This approach uses the best number of hits as a score to select the fragments.